tabarra/txAdmin/README.md

 ## TODO:
 - [ ] Add custom commands to the config file
 - [ ] Add hitch detection
-- [ ] Add fxadmin_version fxserver svar
+- [x] Add fxadmin_version fxserver svar
 - [ ] Config tester check for the modules inside `package.json` (require.resolve?)
 - [ ] Config tester kill spawned fxserver after 5 seconds
 - [ ] Investigate the "fxserver has stopped working" not disappearing when autorestarter kills the server (probably windows detaches it? in that case we would need to PID map and then kill them one by one?)

-And more...
+TODO Ideas...
 - [ ] Add a `more info` tab and include some config variables, and the complete PID breakdown
 - [ ] Separate the DANGER ZONE commands into a separate tab with confirmation dialog?
 - [ ] We have data, we should plot it into a graph...